-WNV is a 501(c)(3) non-profit, so — unlike, say, The New York Times — we are not able to endorse candidates for elected office even if we wanted to (which we don’t).
+Waging Nonviolence is a 501(c)(3) non-profit, so — unlike, say, The New York Times — we are not able to endorse candidates for elected office, even if we wanted to (which we don’t).
 While some of our writers are organizers and activists, that is more a consequence of our subject area than of any agenda, per se.
 Just as Wired magazine is about technology (and tends to publish techies) and New York Magazine is about New York (and tends to publish New Yorkers), we cover the dynamics of nonviolent conflict, which we believe are often ignored or misunderstood in the news.
 We don’t expect or necessarily want writers to be committed ahead of time to some flavor of pacifism, or any such thing; we do expect that they show some interest and sophistication in understanding how ordinary people build power and wage conflict in non-military, non-oppressive ways.

 In the same way that our history books and newspapers give us a selective reading of the world by so often fixating on the perceived efficacy of violence, we try to counter that by focusing on elements of history and the news that are less well-recognized, ones having to do with the theory and practice of nonviolent people power.
-Just as the strategies of war and violence are what the Military Channel chooses to focus on, the strategies of nonviolent resistance and peacebuilding are what we’re interested in.

 It isn’t our job to tell anyone what to do, especially not people fighting for justice against oppression as best they can.
 But one thing we do know is that many of the most powerful and important examples of nonviolent struggle have been — and are now — from among some of the least privileged, most oppressed people in the world.
-Our job is to share these stories, which can be tremendously empowering, and which too often go untold.
+Our job is to share these stories, which can be tremendously empowering and too often go untold.